SanjanaBhagwath/Stellar-Health/README.md

 # AI-Powered Astronaut Medical Advisor

 This project is an interactive web application that provides medical recommendations for astronauts based on research papers.
-It leverages [Chroma DB](https://www.trychroma.com/) for semantic search, Google Gemini for LLM-powered recommendations, and [Streamlit](https://streamlit.io/) for the user interface.
+It leverages [Chroma DB](https://www.trychroma.com/) for semantic search, Google Gemini for LLM-powered recommendations, Google Search API for web search capabilities and [Streamlit](https://streamlit.io/) for the user interface.

 ## Features

 - **Semantic Search:** Retrieves the most relevant medical research papers from a local Chroma DB vector database based on user queries.
 - **LLM Recommendations:** Uses Google Gemini to generate tailored medical advice using the retrieved research context.
+- **Web Search Integration:** Uses Google's Search API for enhanced recommendations with web search
 - **User-Friendly UI:** Built with Streamlit for easy interaction and visualization.

 ## Usage